-1) It is recommended that this keyword appear shortly after the keyword [Begin Cn Model Family].
-NOTICE: Each manufacturer should use a consistent name in all .icm files. \\\\\ [Manufacturer] XYZ Corp.
-Keyword: [Support] Required: No Argument: Text Block (URL path name) Description: Specifies a web site that can be visited to get the latest version of the file.
-Usage Rules: Following the [Support] keyword is the URL of a web site the user may visit for more information on the model or model(s).
-If the URL given is the web site root then the .html or .htm extension is not required.
-The [Support] keyword may appear only once between the [Begin Header]/[End Header] keyword pair.
-NOTE: It is recommended that a separate IBIS model web site (not page) be maintained to prevent accidental changes of page name from breaking this link. \\\\\ \very\very\very\very\long\path.html |example with long path [Support] www.VendorNameIbisModels.com |example ibis web site root \\\\\ Keyword: [Redistribution] Required: Yes Argument: Text String (Yes, No, Specific) Description: Indicates to CAE tool companies and model users who may use and redistributed this file.
-Usage Rules: Following the [Redistribution] keyword is one of three arguments: "Yes", "No" and "Specific".
-An argument value of "Yes" means that a CAE tool vendor or end user may freely distribute the model as long as no fee is charged.
-A fee may be charged if authorized by the model creator.
-An argument value of "No" means that the model may not be redistributed or retransmitted in any form.
-An argument value of "Specific" means that specific license information is contained in the [Notes] field.
-Use of the "Specific" argument prevents automated redistribution. \\\\\ [Redistribution] Yes Keyword: [Redistribution Text] Required: Yes if [Redistribution] value is "Specific, otherwise it is optional Description: Use this section for any special notes related to the redistribution.
-Allows model creator to supply specific redistribution information
+Keyword [Support]

+Required: No

+Argument: Text Block (URL path name)

+Description: Specifies a web site that can be visited to get the latest

+Deseription. version of the file.

+Usage Rules: Following the [Support] keyword is the URL of a web site the

+Usage Rules: user may visit for more information on the model or model(s).

+The entire link, including any file extension, is required.
+The

+[Support] keyword may appear only once between the [Begin

+Header]/[End Header] keyword pair.

+Header]/[End Header] keyword parr.

+NOTE: It is recommended that a separate IBIS model web site

+(not page) be maintained to prevent accidental changes of page

+name from breaking this link.

+name from breaking chirs fink.

+[Support] htt p://www.VendorNameIbisModels.com example ibis web site root

+===============

+[Redistribution]

+Required:

+Argument: Text String (Yes, No, Specific)

+Description: Indicates to EDA tool companies and model users who may use and

+redistributed this file.

+Usage Rules: Following the [Redistribution] keyword is one of three

+arguments: "Yes", "No" and "Specific".

+An argument value of "Yes" means that a EDA tool vendor or end

+user may freely distribute the model as long as no fee is

+charged.
+A fee may be charged if authorized by the model

+creator.

+An argument value of "No" means that the model may not be

+redistributed or retransmitted in any form.

+redistributed of retrainsmitted in any form.

+An argument value of "Specific" means that specific license

+information is contained in the [Redistribution Text] field.

+Use of the "Specific" or "No" argument prevents automated

+redistribution.

+[Redistributi on] Yes

+Keyword [Redistribution Text]

+Yes, ONLY if [Redistribution] value is "Specific", otherwise it

+redatted: is optional

+Argument.
+Text block

+- Allows model creator to supply specific redistribution

+Depertperon. information.

+Ilgade Bulec.
+If the argument to the [Redistribution] keyword is 'Specific',

+usaye Ruies: then the user must include additional information on licensing

+details, or where to find them.

+accurre, or where to rink them.

+Note: It is recommended that the argument to the [Redistribution

+Text] keyword be limited to a maximum of 24 lines of text.